 For example, let's say that I sell an option and collect $6 of premium, or $600 per contract.
-I can submit a Buy to Close limit order, with a GTC duration, and once that contract is selling at my limit price, the trade will automatically close out so that I reduce my risk while keeping my profits.
+I can submit a Buy to Close limit order, with a Good-'til-cancelled ("GTC") duration, and once that contract is trading at my limit price, the trade will automatically close out so that I reduce my risk while keeping my profits.

 Limit orders also help ensure that you receive adequate premium in stocks with wide bid-ask spreads.